duykhoa/duykhoa.github.io/_posts/2017-05-21-make-it-a-habbit.md

 I should have more changes in life and make it as a habbit.
 And that's all I want to share in this post.

-We want to change our life, fix our bad habbit to live better life.
+We want to change our life, fix our bad habbit to live better.
 We want to get out of our comfortzone.
-We want to have something we don't have, we must do something that we haven't done before.
+We want to have something we don't have.
+So, we must do something that we haven't done before.

 Knowing this lession is important.
-However, there is 1 more important thing to know, we don't like changing.
-We know the benefit of changing, but we don't change.
+However, there is one more thing to know, we don't like changing.
+We know the benefit of changing, we don't change.

 For me, I am afraid of changing.